Residential and Commercial Roofing Pros

 Commercial Roofing Projects

-Camelot Roofing and Construction has done many commercial roofing projects throughout the state of Oklahoma.
+Camelot Roofing and Construction has done many commercial roofing projects nationwide.
 This includes apartment buildings with shingles, to flat roof TPO, EPDM and PVC roofing systems.

 TPO membranes are single-ply roof membranes manufactured from ethylene propylene rubber.
 TPO is an elastomeric membrane that accepts roofing motion along with the damaging thermal shock.TPO roofs are resistant against ozone, algae, eco-friendly and safe to setup.
 TPO (Thermoplastic Olefin) is a single ply roofing membrane is commonly in use on residential and commercial buildings.
 In newer construction TPO roofing is a preferred method.
 The TPO roofing membrane is usually installed with mechanical fasteners that place down on the edge of the sheet and are secured with the membrane and in to the roofs decking.
 Seam strengths are reportedly three to four times those of EPDM’s adhesive and tape seams.

 Camelot Roofing and Construction specializes in the application of single-ply membrane roofing systems.
-There are three different varieties of the single-ply roofing systems that are widely used among commercial roofing contractors in the Oklahoma City Metro area.
+There are three different varieties of the single-ply roofing systems that are widely used among commercial roofing contractors.
 Those three include EPDM, the PVC and the TPO.
 Below you will find a brief description of each roofing system.
 Included with their composition and benefits, we will provide you the basic information for each roofing systems.
-If you are in the Oklahoma City Metro area, Camelot Roofing is your single-ply membrane roofing contractor.
+Camelot Roofing is your single-ply membrane roofing contractor.
 Feel free to call us today for a free, comprehensive roofing proposal.

 Our Single-Ply Membrane Roofing Systems Include: